hahaxun/mmf/website/docs/tutorials/concat_bert_tutorial.md

     # are actually build and assigned to the model
     def build(self):
         """
-        Config's image_encoder attribute will be used to build an MMF image encoder.
+        Config's image_encoder attribute will be used to build an multimodelity image encoder.
 This config in yaml will look like:

         # "type" parameter specifies the type of encoder we are using here.